gglabreu/gglabreu/README.md

 ## About me:

+<img align="right" alt="GIF" src="https://media3.giphy.com/media/nVTa8D8zJUc2A/giphy.gif" width="400"/>

-I'm a Front-End Developer :smile:🐱‍👤
+#### I'm a front-end developer! :smile:🐱‍👤
 I love create new stuff and code for it.
 I like too much to solve new challenges and grow up doing this.

-<img align="right" alt="GIF" src="https://media3.giphy.com/media/nVTa8D8zJUc2A/giphy.gif" width="400"/>
+#### I'm a new technology enthusiast, a soccer lover, and an anime/manga stan.

 ## My specialties: